strapi/strapi/docs/3.x.x/en/plugin-development/ui-components.md

 import { connect } from 'react-redux';
 import { bindActionCreators, compose } from 'redux';

+// Actions required for disabling and enabling the OverlayBlocker import {
+  disableGlobalOverlayBlocker,
+  enableGlobalOverlayBlocker,
+} from 'actions/overlayBlocker';

 // Design
 import Button from 'components/Button';
 import OverlayBlocker from 'components/OverlayBlocker';